niekvlessert/libMusDoom/README.md

 This library faithfully reproduces the sound of the original Doom (1993) music by using the same OPL2/OPL3 FM synthesis engine that was used in the DOS version of the game.

+## You don't need the submodules when cloning it!

+They are included if you want to improve the library further.

 ## Features

 - Authentic Doom music playback using OPL3 FM synthesis